dyrector-io/blog/content/blog/2023-03-21-docker-hub-registry-alternatives/index.md

 ---

-_This blogpost was written by the team of specialists at [dyrectorio](https://dyrectorio.com). dyrectorio is an open-source container management platform._
+_This blogpost was written by the team of [dyrector.io](https://dyrectorio.com). dyrector.io is an open-source continuous delivery & deployment platform with version management._

-**Find our project on [GitHub](https://github.com/dyrector-io/dyrectorio/).
-Read our [docs](https://docs.dyrector.io/) to learn more about our platform.
-Any contribution is welcome!**

-To stay updated about our product follow us on [Twitter](https://twitter.com/dyrectorio), [Instagram](https://www.instagram.com/dyrectorio/) and [LinkedIn](https://www.linkedin.com/company/dyrectorio/).

-Join our public [Discord](https://discord.gg/hMyT9cbYFD) server to discuss DevOps.
+**Find the project on [GitHub](https://github.com/dyrector-io/dyrectorio/).**